 Associate of Science in Nursing

-Nursing students have opportunities to care for real patients in a variety of clinical settings, and skills are also learned in simulation labs.
+Students in the Ivy Tech nursing program have opportunities to care for real patients in a variety of clinical settings, and skills are also learned in simulation labs.
 The growing use of the simulations allows students to assume roles not available to students in a clinical setting.
 This allows them to make critical choices and see the results of those choices.
 We utilize a variety of learning strategies in the classroom and clinical settings to appeal to every learning style.

 The Associate of Science in Nursing (ASN) can be completed in less than two years once admitted into the program.
 This means students can graduate sooner and begin working if they choose.
 Our faculty care about their students and provide individualized tutoring and mentoring.
 Our statewide aggregate pass rates are consistently high, and our nursing graduates are currently in high demand throughout Indiana.
+Learn how to apply to start your career.

-The Nursing program is a selective admission program.
+The Ivy Tech Nursing program is a selective admission program.
 When you apply to the College, you will be accepted into Healthcare Specialist with a concentration in Nursing while you complete the prerequisite requirements.
 The Nursing program accepts a limited number of students each year, and there is a separate application process.
 Contact your campus of interest below for more details.

 Associate of Science in Nursing (ASN) program graduates are eligible to apply for the NCLEX-RN licensure examination.
 Graduates who successfully pass the NCLEX-RN examination have opportunities to obtain entry level nursing positions in a wide variety of health care areas, or they can continue their education and transfer to a four-year university where they can enter RN to BSN (baccalaureate degree) or RN to MSN (master’s degree) programs and earn a bachelor’s or master’s degree in nursing.